 These liners include light blocking blackout liners, curtain liners, and window liners and all provide an extra layer that sound will have to go through to escape into your home.

 In addition to the above, there are a few smaller factors that you may want to consider before making a purchase:

 Best Soundproof Curtains 2020

 And of course, this is one of the best sound reducing curtains we have on our list.
-We had to feature NICETOWN soundproof curtains as our number 1.
+We had to feature The Soundproof Store's noise-reducing curtains as our number 1.

-Coming in shades of white, black, and gray as well as different sizes, these curtains make a promise that is true to their name in that they block out nearly 100% of all outside light.
+Coming in different colors as well as different sizes, these curtains make a promise that is true to their name in that they block out nearly 100% of all outside light.